Middle Coverage

 Tanner Tomassi explains why mastering footwork, paddle control, and anticipation are the keys to dominating the middle in pickleball

-Covering the middle in pickleball is one of those skills that separates casual players from competitive ones.
+Pickleball middle coverage is one of those skills that separates casual players from competitive ones.

 It's the space where most balls get attacked, and if you're not positioned correctly, you'll find yourself scrambling or hitting balls into the net.
 Tanner Tomassi breaks down three essential tips to help you cover the middle like a pro and take control of the kitchen.